opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 Overview
 ========

-Definition of data types to model elections and political contests they are held in order to decided.
+Definition of data types to model elections, candidacies for public office and ballot measures.

 The proposed data types are: